dr-you-group/TranscatheterVsSurgicalAVR/README.md

 License
 =======
-The HIRATavrSavr5 package is licensed under Apache License 2.0
+The TavrSavr package is licensed under Apache License 2.0

 Development
 ===========
-HIRATavrSavr5 was developed in ATLAS and R Studio.
+TavrSavr was developed in ATLAS and R Studio.

 ### Development status